 When it comes to how exactly someone perceives, interacts and receives your ad it’s never a guarantee or clear process.
 What attracts one person may not attract others.
 Google will do it’s best to place your ad in front of someone who they believe is most likely to engage with it.
 But you can help encourage them further through the effective use of a call to action.

 While there is nothing wrong with using the more generic terms like “Buy now”, “Click here” or “Learn more” you might find the customer isn’t ready or interested at this point to commit to a purchase.
 With Google Ads, you’ll preferably want to offer them something back.
 If you are looking at selling a service, explain why they need your service.
 If you want to sell a product, show them why yours is better than any other.
 Think outside the box and experiment with different styles of the call to action and you may find you start to see better successes.

 Hopefully, this short guide will help you in using Google Ads more efficiently.
 If only you remember these key points then you are already doing better than the majority of the ads out there.
 Why stop there though, we have plenty more tips and advice on everything from SEO to Social Media and Google Ads on our blogs section.

 Let us know in the comments below if you have any further tips on Google Ads.

-Need more help with boosting sales, revenue and enquiries off the back of your Google Ads campaign?
+Need more help with boosting sales, revenue, and inquiries off the back of your Google Ads campaign?
 Tillison Consulting is a Google Premier Partner agency, currently managing more than £3 million in online paid advertising.
 Click below to find out how we can help you optimise your Google Ads.